shinesoleil/orderingThird/README.md

 e: 8 min
 r: 8 min

 4. create order with parameters and find by userId and orderId
+e: 25 min
+r:

 5. return 201 when POST order with parameters
+e: 15 min
+r:

 6. return 500 when POST order fails
+e: 5 min
+r:

 7. return 200 when GET orders
+e: 5 min
+r:

 8. find orders
+e: 15 min
+r:

 9. return a list of order when GET orders
+e: 10 min
+r:

 * ###/users/{userId}/orders/{orderId}

 1. return 200 when GET by userId and orderId
+e: 5 min
+r:

 2. return 404 when GET by userId and orderId fails
+e: 5 min
+r:

 3. return order when GET by userId and orderId
+e: 15 min

 * ###/users/{userId}/orders/{orderId}/payment

 1. return 201 when POST
+e: 10 min
+r:

 2. create payment with amount and find by userId and orderId
+e: 20 min
+r:

 3. return 201 when POST with amount
+e: 8 min

 4. create payment with parameters and find by userId and orderId
+e: 15 min
+r:

 5. return 201 when POST with parameters
+e: 10 min
+r:

 6. return 500 when POST fails
+e: 5 min
+r:

 7. return 200 when GET by userId and orderId
+e: 5 min
+r:

 8. return 404 when GET by userId and orderId fails
+e: 5 min
+r:

 9. return payment when GET by userId and orderId
+e: 10 min
+r: